kevinolega/callcentertrainingtips/_posts/2014-01-20-ask-application-process.md

 I clumsily tried to explain why they should hire me.

-My over used traits included hard working and honest and I’m really smart.
+My overused traits included hard-working and honest and I’m really smart.

 Blah blah blah.